harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue with the **Repository Name** filter in the **Builds** page.
 Some users could not filter on builds that pulled their source code from a specific repository.
 If you experienced this issue, you will need to delete any saved filters that use the **Repository Name** filter and create them again.
 (CDS-75281, ZD-47876, ZD-48201)

-- Fixed an AWS autoscaling issue when migrating from Harness FirstGen to Harness CurrentGen.
-Previously, all migrated services and pipelines would use Spot ElastiGroup instead of AWS ASG.
+- Fixed an AWS autoscaling issue when migrating from Harness FirstGen to Harness NextGen.
+Previously, all migrated services and pipelines used Spot ElastiGroup instead of AWS ASG.
 With this fix, the migrated entity is based on the workflow used in the last successful pipeline execution.
 (CDS-75190)

 - Fixed an issue where a Post-Retry manual intervention timeout did not work as expected.
 A Post-Retry action was set to manual intervention, but after timing out the step did not go into the manual step.
-With this fix, the post-retry manual intervention timeout is now being honored.
+With this fix, the post-retry manual intervention timeout is now honored.
 (CDS-73618, ZD-48904, ZD-47798)

-- Fixed a UI issue where the **Clear Filters** button didn't work previewing templates in the **Templates** > **Stage Templates** window.
+- Fixed a UI issue where the **Clear Filters** button didn't work when previewing templates in the **Templates** > **Stage Templates** window.
 (CDS-73587)

 - Fixed the error message that gets displayed when a build does not find a specified package.
 The previous error message was `No tags found with given image path`.
 The new error message is `No tags found for the Package Name`.(CDS-73559)